The K-Pop ABC for newcomers and professionals

 N

-Netizen - Netizen is made up of "Citizen" and "Internet" and describes people on the Internet.
+Netizen - Netizen is a combination of “Citizen” and “Internet” and describes people on the Internet.

 O

-OST - abbreviation for Official Soundtrack of Korean TV series.
+OST - Abbreviation for the Official Soundtrack of Korean television series.

 P

-Point Dance - A special, unusual movement of the dance routine of any song.
+Point Dance - A special, exceptional movement of each song's dance routine.

 R

-Rookies - The term "rookies" refers to young artists who have recently debuted.
-At this stage, young artists stay about 1-2 years.
+Rookies - The term “rookies” refers to young artists who have recently debuted.
+Young artists stay in this phase for around 1-2 years.

 S